F-Stack/f-stack/README.md

     ifconfig eth0 down
     python dpdk-devbind.py --bind=igb_uio eth0 # assuming that use 10GE NIC and eth0

+    # On Ubuntu, use gawk instead of the default mawk.
+    #sudo apt-get install gawk  # or execute `sudo update-alternatives --config awk` to choose gawk.

     # Compile F-Stack
     cd ../../lib/
     make